-The following three contracts are essential to the successful outcome of the Apprenticeship programme:
+The following three contracts are essential to the successful outcome of the Modern Apprenticeship programme:

-- 1. Contract of employment signed by the employer and the Apprentice for employed apprentices. - 2.
-SSC Training Agreement this agreement outlines the basis of the modern apprenticeship, refers to the contract of employment and includes Health and Safety responsibilities.
-A sample SSC Training Agreement is set out in Appendix 3. - 3.
-SSC Training Plan this plan outlines the selected outcomes and the expected duration of the apprenticeship.
+- 1. Contract of employment signed by the employer and the Modern Apprentice. - 2.
+Development Organisation Training Agreement this agreement outlines the basis of the modern apprenticeship, refers to the contract of employment and includes Health and Safety responsibilities.
+A sample Development Organisation Training Agreement is set out in Appendix 3. - 3.
+Development Organisation Training Plan this plan outlines the selected outcomes and the expected duration of the apprenticeship.
 In cases where funding is offered by SDS, the SDS Training Plan will be sufficient on condition that it contains all relevant information as set out in the Sample Training Plan at Appendix 3.
-Training Plans may be modified to reflect changing circumstances; however, it is essential that the SSC is notified of any changes.
+Training Plans may be modified to reflect changing circumstances; however, it is essential that the Development Organisation is notified of any changes.

-Employment status of Apprentices
+Employment status of Modern Apprentices

-It is important that the sector offers genuine employment and career prospects to those people it wishes to attract through Scottish Apprenticeships.
-Accordingly, all apprentices must be employed with the exception of Foundation Apprenticeships which are delivered as part of the senior phase in schools.
+It is important that the sector offers genuine employment and career prospects to those people it wishes to attract through Modern Apprenticeships.
+Accordingly, all apprentices must be employed.

-All Scottish Apprenticeships must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
-The apprenticeship framework selected for the apprentice must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.
+All Modern Apprentices must have a demonstrable need to acquire significant new knowledge and skills to fulfil their job role.
+The modern apprenticeship framework selected for the employee must be the most appropriate learning programme generally available to that individual, providing such knowledge and skills.